solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_02_Introduction_to_Azure_resource_mgmt.md

 ##### Azure Marketplace

 [Azure Marketplace](https://learn.microsoft.com/marketplace/azure-marketplace-overview) is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.
-In Azure Marketplace, it is possible to find, try, buy, and deploy the software and services needed to build new solutions and manage the cloud infrastructure.
+In Azure Marketplace, it is possible to find, try, buy, and deploy the software and services needed to build innovative solutions and manage the cloud infrastructure.
 The catalog includes solutions for different industries and technical areas, free trials, and consulting services from Microsoft partners.

 ![The picture shows an example of Azure Marketplace search results.](media/azure-marketplace-search-results.png "Azure Marketplace Results")